JoelInTheory/random_coding_thangs/README.md

 # About
-This is a simple coding practice exercise making a user / group list The data is stored in a local sqlite db saved in `yousirs/backends/data/you_sirs.db`
+This is a simple coding practice exercise making a user / group list The data is stored in a local sqlite db saved in `yousirs/backends/data/you_sirs.db` by default If you set an environment variable of `DATABASE_URL` to a valid sqlalchemy connection string, it will try to use that instead.

 ## Installation
 requires: